mskalandunas/Architecture/topics/edu/system_design/web_architecture.md

 ### Persistent Connections
 > A persistent connection is a network connection between the client & the server that remains open for further requests & the responses, as opposed to being closed after a single communication.

+When the frequency of request-response is high.
+Persistent connections avert the need for opening and closing a new connection, between the client & the server, every time a conversation happens.
+By keeping the connection opened for a longer period of time.

+When we are certain that the response time of the server will be more than the TTL time to live set by the browser.

 HTTP push-based communication between the client and server.